matthewcornell/peepweather/README.md

 # Features: To do
-- ~ daylight: add new setting for defining which hours to show - start, end (inclusive), rather than hard-coded

-# Money to fund hosting?
-- paypal donate
+- add some graphics :-)

+- move to own domain!

-- ads
+- adds/donate?

 # Features: Maybe